wistia/wistia-open-docs/_posts/email-marketing.md

 of email marketing tools and created a table to show whether they support dynamic links and if so what the URL email merge tag is for that tool.

-Let's assume, for an example, that we are using Mail Chimp as our email marketing tool.
-Mail Chimp does support dynamic links and the URL email merge tag is: `*|URL:EMAIL|*`
+Let's assume, for an example, that we are using MailChimp as our email marketing tool.
+MailChimp does support dynamic links and the URL email merge tag is: `*|URL:EMAIL|*`

 To complete the dynamic link, we simply append this URL email merge tag to the